bug

-One of the most important roles of a QA tester, among other things, is to find problems within the software that’s being tested and report them to be fixed.
-This means that reporting a bug correctly is essential to its removal and improving the overall experience of the user.
+One of the most important roles of a QA tester, among other things, is to find problems within the software that's being tested and report them to be fixed.
+This means that reporting a bug correctly is essential to its removal and improving the overall experience

-So, how should a bug be added?
+So, how should you add a software bug?

 Ticket contents